duncancmt/fu/README.md

 that it brings you joy, because it won't bring you wealth.

-While FU is ownerless, decentralized, and great pains have been taken to ensure correctness, its authors make no guarantees about its correctness.
+While FU is ownerless, decentralized, and great pains have been taken to ensure that it is bug-free, its authors make no guarantees about its correctness.
 See [LICENSE.txt](./LICENSE.txt) for full terms.

 # Goals